brownplt/chaff-gen-artifacts/README.md

 ### Artifact 2.1

 Chaffs presented to students for each assignment for each year are available in the `Chaff Eval` directory.
+A mapping of characteristic to chaff can be found in `Chaff Eval\Characteristics to Chaff map.xlsx`

 ### Artifact 2.2